localstack/docs/content/en/aws/cloudwatch/index.md

   --treat-missing notBreaching
 {{< / command >}}

-You can now in seperate terminal, watch the status of the alarm:
+You can now in separate terminal, watch the status of the alarm:
 {{< command >}}
 $ watch "awslocal cloudwatch describe-alarms --alarm-names my-alarm | jq '.MetricAlarms[0].StateValue'"
 {{< / command >}}